systemd/mkosi/mkosi/resources/mkosi.md

   package manager executable is *not* present at the end of the installation.

+`ConfigureScripts=`, `--configure-script=`

+: Takes a comma-separated list of paths to executables that are used as the configure scripts for this image.
+See the **Scripts** section for more information.

 `SyncScripts=`, `--sync-script=`

 : Takes a comma-separated list of paths to executables that are used as